Register Login

 FICO Score

-A fixed rate mortgage is a mortgage rate that is fixed for the life of the loan.
-Your principal and interest payment will never change over the life of the loan.
-The most common mortgage product is the 30 year fixed mortgage rate.
+A fixed-rate mortgage is a mortgage rate that is fixed for the life of the loan.
+Your principal and interest payments will never change over the life of the loan.
+The most common mortgage product is the 30-year fixed mortgage rate.

 Jumbo Loan